-Details of the software products used to create this PDF file can be found in the Garage relative to the file; the PDF-creation parameters were optimized for printing.
+Details of the software products used to create this PDF file can be found in the C real law relative to the file: the PDF-creation parameters were optimized for printing.
 Every care has been taken to ensure that the file is suitable for use by ISO member bodies.
-In the unlikely event that a problem relating to it is found, please inform the C state at the address given below.
+In the unlikely event that a problem relating to it is found, please inform the C suitable for use by ISO member bodies.
+In the address given below.